 “How did Tea ‘n’ Tales 2020 unfold this summer?”
-It wasn't to be in real time.
-The season we'd enjoyed for twelve years in a row was cancelled.
+It wasn't to be in real-time.
+The season we'd enjoyed for twelve years in a row was canceled.
 The memories of those years!
-Over 100 listeners, the majority seniors, sipping iced tea or fresh brewed coffee, sitting on rocks and lawn chairs clustered in the shade of trees along the river, enthralled as they listen to the magic of stories by talented invited guests.
-That, of course, not possbile strung out with two metre distancing.
+Over 100 listeners, the majority seniors, sipping iced tea or freshly brewed coffee, sitting on rocks and lawn chairs clustered in the shade of trees along the river, enthralled as they listen to the magic of stories by talented invited guests.
+That, of course, not possible strung out with two-meter distancing.

-The summer was barren without Tea ‘n’ Tales but then all events, such as Guelph’s beloved annual Hillside Summer Festival, Eden Mills Writers’ Festival, and Elora Music Festival, all cancelled for this season.
-Guelph's rich summer summer arts life diminshed indeed!!
+The summer was barren without Tea ‘n’ Tales but then all events, such as Guelph’s beloved annual Hillside Summer Festival, Eden Mills Writers’ Festival, and Elora Music Festival, all canceled for this season.
+Guelph's rich summer arts life diminished indeed!!

 In the idyllic setting of the Enabling Garden, storyteller Donna McCraw